iamgeef/prometheus-amazon-workspaces-sd/README.md

 ## How it works

-This service gets the list of Workspaces from a single region from the Workspaces API and generates a file which is compatible with the Prometheus `file_sd` mechanism.
+This service gets the list of Workspaces in a single region from the Workspaces API and generates a file which is compatible with the Prometheus `file_sd` mechanism.

 ## Pre-requisites